-Because nightmares are stressful, many people try not to talk or think about them.
-Trying to avoid nightmares is very common.
-This may seem like it is helpful because it gets rid of stress, but it can make problems worse in the long run.
+Because nightmares are stressful and upsetting, many people try not to talk or think about the nightmares.
+Trying to avoid things connected to trauma (including nightmares) is very common.
+This may seem like it is helpful because it gets rid of stress at first, but it can make problems worse in the long run.

-- Dealing with fears by facing them is one of the very oldest types of therapy. - What do most people say you should do if you fall off a bike? - How might a child feel after they fall of a bike and then get back on? - What do most parents tell their children to do?
-Why?

-How have you overcome a fear in the past?

-What we are going to do today is very similar.
-Today, you will take a big step toward facing the nightmares by writing out your nightmare.
-This will take back power from the nightmare.

-- You will do this in session, so I will be here to support you. - First, we will review guidelines for writing the nightmare and some examples.
+- Dealing with fears by facing them is one of the very oldest types of therapy. - What do most people say you should do if you fall off a bike? - o How might a child feel after they fall of a bike and then get back on? - What do most parents tell their children to do?
+Why? - o How have you overcome a fear in the past? - O What we are going to do today is very similar. - Today, you will take a big step toward facing the nightmares by writing out your nightmare.
+This will take back power from the nightmare. - You will do this in session, so I will be here to support you through the process. - First, we will review guidelines for writing the nightmare and some examples. - O It is important to think about your most upsetting nightmare.
+Does that nightmare come to mind?
+It is not always clear which nightmare is the most upsetting.
+Consider which nightmare you have the most often, or a recent nightmare that was upsetting, that you can clearly remember, or that leads to the most sleep loss or distress the next day.

-WRITE THE NIGHTMARE OUT
+WRITE NIGHTMARE OUT